 The funny thing is that the ketogenic diet wasn’t initially meant for weight loss.
 I first learned about it after I was diagnosed with epilepsy, while researching drug-free treatments.
 In the 1920s, before modern advancements in anticonvulsant drugs, neurologists found that epilepsy patients who tried fasting drastically reduced their number of daily seizures.
 But fasting all day every day wasn’t practical—so they developed a very low-carb, high-fat diet that was meant to be easier to follow while still producing ketones.

-The benefits can be impressive: Weight loss, dramatic decreases in body fat, lower blood pressure, and even clearer skin.
-But it’s not for the faint of heart.
+Although benefits may include weight loss, decreases in body fat, lower blood pressure, and even clearer skin, it’s not for the faint of heart.
 On a typical ketogenic diet, you’re limited to about 50 grams of carbohydrates a day.
 That’s less than the carbs in two slices of bread.
 ALL.
 DAY.
 If you eat more than that, you’ll knock your body out of ketosis—which means you can wave goodbye to fat-burning.

 That pretty much limits your diet to dietary fats and proteins, with few veggies and zero fruits.
 This can lead to mineral and vitamin deficiencies, fatigue, and constipation—not to mention, it’s a little less than inspiring.

 OK, we’ve established that the ketogenic diet does indeed burn fat.
 So should you try it?
 If you clear it with your doctor and can stick to a strictly low-carb lifestyle, it might work for you.
-However, the ketogenic diet is pretty extreme, and you should make sure you’re checking in regularly with a medical professional if you’re going to try it for more than a few weeks at a time.
-Some studies indicate it could cause hormonal issues for some women, especially female athletes, so consult a doctor if you notice a change in mood, sleep patterns, or your menstrual cycle.
-If you’re dealing with any serious health issues, it’s always best to get your MD’s approval before beginning a diet regimen.
+However, the ketogenic diet is pretty extreme, and you should make sure you’re checking in regularly with your MD if you’re planning to try it for more than a few weeks at a time.

 Photo credit: Alicia Cho